NREL/PVade/docs/hpc_jobs.rst

     ml fenicsx/0.6.0-gcc
     export OMP_NUM_THREADS=1

-    srun -n 104 python -u $PVade/example/poissoneq.py 64  cg none 1
+    srun -n 104 python -u $PVade/tutorials/poissoneq.py 64  cg none 1

 .. note::

-   Things to keep in mind when using the FEnicsX module are
+   Things to keep in mind when using the FEniCSx module are
-     * PrgEnv-gnu needs to be loaded to acces gcc and cray-mpich
+     * PrgEnv-gnu needs to be loaded to access gcc and cray-mpich
-     * *srun* is the luncher to be used
+     * *srun* is the launcher to be used

 ..
 PVade Performance on Kestrel